Appendix K: Student Travel Policy for University-Organized or Sponsored Events

 - Policy Statement

-It is the policy of the University of Texas at Austin to promote safe travel by students to and from events and activities covered by this policy.
+It is the policy of The University of Texas at Austin to promote safe travel by students to and from certain events and activities covered by this policy.

-This policy applies to the travel of enrolled undergraduate or graduate students to attend activities or events that are organized and/or sponsored by the University of Texas at Austin; and occur more than twenty-five miles from the University campus, or when members attend an activity or event that has a duration of 24-hours or more.
+This policy applies to the travel of enrolled undergraduate or graduate students to attend activities or events that are organized and/or sponsored by The University of Texas at Austin and occur more than twenty-five (25) miles from the University campus or an event that has a duration of 24 hours or more.

 The types of activities and events covered by this policy include course-related field trips, Recreational Sports club trips, the activities of sponsored student organizations, and meetings of academic organizations where a student is officially representing the University.

-The policy does not apply to travel undertaken by students to attend out-of-town athletic events, or to engage in student teaching, internships, practicums, observations, or research, unless the research is organized by a member of the faculty.
+The policy does not apply to travel undertaken by students to attend out of town athletic events, or to engage in student-teaching, internships, practicums, observations or research, unless the research is organized by a University employee.

 - An organized event is one that is initiated, planned, and arranged by a member of the University’s faculty or staff, or by the members of a sponsored student organization, and is approved by an appropriate administrator.